aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/naryequationnode/_index.md

 ### getNaryOperator() {#getNaryOperator--}

-an n-ary operator.e.g "∑".
+<b>@deprecated.</b> Please use the 'naryOperator' property instead. an n-ary operator.e.g "∑".
 It is strongly recommended to use attribute NaryOperatorType to set n-ary operator.
 Use this property setting if you cannot find the character you need in a known type.

 ```javascript
 getNaryOperator() : string;